-Freedonia provides grants of up to a maximum of $5,000.
+Freedonia provides grants of up to $5,000.
 Freedonia funding is limited to projects located within Ontario and British Columbia, Canada.

 Freedonia recognizes and values the diversity of our communities and our movements.
 Freedonia is committed to ending all forms of discrimination and to the realization of full social and economic

 Some of the projects that have been funded by Freedonia in the last couple of years include:

 Tools for Change, Media Co-op, Open the Cages, Radical Design School, Toxic Resistance, Grassy Narrows Women's Drum Group, MArcus Garvey School, Toronto Anarchist Bookfair, No One Is Illegal, Ontario Coalition Against Poverty, New Farmers Union Youth, Rhythms of Resistance, Power of Women, Building for Sutikalh, Rising Tide, Oshkimaadziig Unity Camp, Jane and Finch Action Against Poverty, Thistle Institute, Power of Women, Building Indigenous Economies, West Coast Caravan, Sinixt Nation Community Recovery Project.

 For information about how to apply, click here